Myles Straw Player Props: Guardians vs. Twins

-On Saturday, Myles Straw (on the back of going 0-for-2) and the Cleveland Guardians face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 6:10 PM ET.
+After hitting .207 with a double, four walks and two RBI in his past 10 games, Myles Straw and the Cleveland Guardians take on the Minnesota Twins (who will hand the ball to Joe Ryan) at 1:40 PM ET on Sunday.

-In his previous game he had a hitless showing (0-for-2) against the Twins.
+He had a hitless performance in his most recent game (0-for-2 with an RBI) against the Twins.

 Myles Straw Game Info & Props vs. the Twins